huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the DCS instance resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new DCS instance resource.

 * `name` - (Required) Indicates the name of an instance.
 It starts with English characters and can only be composed of English letters, numbers, underscores and underscores.
     When creating a single instance, the name is a string of 4 to 64 bits in length.